joachim-gassen/tidycovid19/README.md

     sub-country levels until April 14, 2022.
   - `download_google_cmr_data()`: Downloads [Google COVID-19 Community
     Mobility Reports](https://www.google.com/covid19/mobility/) data.
 As
-    of April 17, Google provides a nice and clean CSV file containing country-day and region-day data.
+    of April 17 2020, Google has been providing a nice and clean CSV file containing country-day and region-day data.
 This makes the PDF scraping code that used to be part of this package obsolete.
-If you are interested in it for didactic reasons, you can still find it in the [git hstory](https://github.com/joachim-gassen/tidycovid19/tree/947f010bccb111bc181ca31889c6f2f86b841fb5/R).
+If you are interested in it for didactic reasons, you can still find it in the [git
+    hstory](https://github.com/joachim-gassen/tidycovid19/tree/947f010bccb111bc181ca31889c6f2f86b841fb5/R).
-    This data is available at the country, regional and U.S. county level.
+    This data is available at the country, regional and U.S. county leve abd has been provided by Google since October 15, 2022.
   - `download_google_trends_data()`: Downloads and tidies [Google
     Trends](https://trends.google.com/trends/) data on the search volume
     for the term “coronavirus” (Thank you to Yan Ouaknine for bringing